Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 - **Options**
     - **Capture screenshots during playback** -- selecting this option will instruct RapiseLauncher to capture screenshots of the objects being recognized during testing and upload them to SpiraTest at the end of the execution.
 The screenshots will then be linked to the test run inside SpiraTest.
     - **Start at logon** -- set this checkbox to let Windows automatically launch Rapise Launcher at user logon.
-Usefull when your server is rebooted regularly.
+Useful when your server is rebooted regularly.
 This option requires Rapise 6.3+
 	- **RDP screen width & height** -- when RDP session is disconnected via [RapiseLauncher tray icon menu](#tray-icon-menu) set screen resolution to specified width and height.

 ### Status Screen